-Because our CPS data is a series of repeated cross-sections, we cannot employ the approach of Aizer et al. (2007) or Marton et al. (2014).
-Instead, we examine data from the 2000 Census Public-Use Microdata Sample (PUMS).
-We use the 5 percent sample and Census weights to directly explore migration patterns within Kentucky for 30,127 children aged 5-17 in 2000, who resided in Kentucky in both 1995 and 2000.
+Because our CPS data are a series of repeated cross-sections, we cannot employ the approach of Aizer, Currie, and Moretti (2007) or Marton, Yelowitz, and Talbert (2014).
+Instead, we examine data from the 2000 Census Public-Use Microdata Sample.
+We use the 5% sample and Census weights to directly explore migration patterns within Kentucky for 30,127 children aged 5-17 in 2000, who resided in Kentucky in both 1995 and 2000.
 The timespan between 1995 and 2000 is very informative for our purposes, because it encompasses the shift to MMC.
-For the children in this sample, mobility is fairly high: 42 percent of children changed residences at some point during the 5-year-period.
+For the children in this sample, mobility is fairly high: 42% of children changed residences at some point during the 5-year period.
 We observe Public Use Microdata Areas (PUMAs) both in 1995 and 2000 for 25 geographic areas within Kentucky.
 We assign each PUMA to region 3 (Louisville), region 5 (Lexington), or the rest of the state.

-The first panel of Appendix Table 1 shows mobility matrices from 1995 to 2000 across regions within Kentucky for the full sample.
-Of children initially in a Passport or KHS region, approximately 1.01 (= 0.45 + 0.56) percent moved to a FFS region between 1995 and 2000.
-Of children initially in other regions, approximately 1.11 (= 0.50 + 0.61) percent moved to a managed care region.
+The first panel of Appendix A shows mobility matrices from 1995 to 2000 across regions within Kentucky for the full sample.
+Of children initially in a Passport or KHS region, approximately 1.01% (= 0.45 + 0.56) moved to a FFS region between 1995 and 2000.
+Of children initially in other regions, approximately 1.11% (= 0.50 + 0.61) moved to a managed care region.
 Hence, net migration across regions is essentially zero.
-One concern with this first panel, however, is that by definition, the diagonal includes non-movers.
-When we examine the 42 percent of children who moved in the second panel, the conclusions are essentially unchanged.
-Around 2.7 percent of children in a FFS region who moved ended up in a MMC region, and around 2.4 percent of children in a MMC region who moved ended up in a FFS region.
+One concern with this first panel, however, is that by definition, the diagonal includes nonmovers.
+When we examine the 42% of children who moved in the second panel, the conclusions are essentially unchanged.
+Around 2.7% of children in a FFS region who moved ended up in a MMC region, and around 2.4% of children in a MMC region who moved ended up in a FFS region.

 The final two panels in this table examine low-income and high-income children who moved during the five-year period.
 Migration induced by transfer programs (either cash welfare or health insurance) would likely affect the low-income, but not high-income group.
-Among low-income children, 2.86 percent moved from a FFS to MMC region and 2.45 percent moved from MMC to FFS.
-Among high-income children, these numbers are 2.1 percent and 2.35 percent respectively.
+Among low-income children, 2.86% moved from a FFS to MMC region and 2.45% moved from MMC to FFS.
+Among high-income children, these numbers are 2.1 and 2.35%, respectively.
 The fact that interregional moves are nearly identical for these groups and that the migration flows are relatively balanced suggests that endogenous migration is not a substantive issue.